La Excelencia

-La Excelencia is an eleven piece salsa dura band from New York City founded by percussionists Julian Silva and Jose Vazquez-Cofresi.
-The band's music has a salsa romantica style, with themes incorporating immigration, poverty, and discrimination.
-Founded in 2005 by Luis Arona and Julian Silva, La Excelencia recorded and released three albums in the subsequent seven years.
+La Excelencia is an eleven-piece salsa dura band from New York City founded in 2005 by percussionists Julian Silva and Jose Vazquez-Cofresi.
+The band's music has a salsa dura style, with themes incorporating immigration, poverty, and discrimination.
+La Excelencia recorded and released three albums in their first seven years.
 The group disbanded in 2012, with Vazquez-Confresi and some of the membership reforming as Orquesta SCC.
 The band reunited in 2017 under the direction of Silva to start working on their 4th album, "Machete."